Web self-service is a set of online tools that enable customers to find answers and resolve issues without needing to contact a support agent.

 Community forums

-A community forum is an interactive space on your website where customers can connect, ask questions, share insights, and support one another.
-It’s typically placed in a publicly accessible section of your site to encourage engagement.
+A community forum is an interactive section of your website where customers connect, ask questions, share insights, and support each other.
+Commonly placed in a public area, it promotes engagement and builds a sense of community.

 Discussions often go beyond your product, covering broader topics of shared interest.
-This gives you real-time insights into what matters most to your users—what’s confusing, what they love, and how they use your product.
+This gives you real-time insights into what matters most to your users, what they love, and how they use your product.

 AI-powered support